NetApp/nar_compute_firmware_upgrade/README_UPGRADE_STEPS.md

 - *Attached media*: Disconnect any physical USB or ISO before starting a compute node upgrade.
 - *KVM ESXi console*: Close all open Serial-Over-LAN (SOL) sessions and active KVM sessions in the BMC UI before starting a compute node upgrade.
 - *Witness Node requirements*: In two- and three-node storage clusters, one [Witness Node](https://docs.netapp.com/us-en/hci/docs/concept_hci_nodes.html#witness-nodes) should be running in the NetApp HCI installation at all times.
-- *Hardware tag requirements*: You have [added the hardware tag](https://docs.netapp.com/us-en/hci/docs/task_mnode_add_assets.html) for the computes nodes to the base asset configuration.
+- *Hardware tag requirements*: You have [added the hardware tag](https://docs.netapp.com/us-en/hci/docs/task_mnode_add_assets.html) for the compute nodes to the base asset configuration.

 ## Steps